devkennyy/rungeon/readme.md

 ## 📙 About

-Rungeon features a series of puzzles in the form of stages, in which the user relies on their wits to 'escape'.
-The site offers a sense of customizability with a variety of themes sure to fit a user's preference.
-We're in an active state of development, always building, and preparing the next rungeon stage as you read!
+Rungeon is an open source puzzle game for the browser that challenges players to use their wits to escape from a variety of themed stages.
+With a constant flow of new stages being developed, there's always something fresh and exciting for players to explore.

 ## 💾 Installation